Ilya33/event-time/README.md

-A typescript (javascript) library which helps to calculate future timestamp(s) for an event.
+A typescript (javascript) library which helps to calculate future timestamps for an event.